Bukit Panjang LRT Line | |

 The Bukit Panjang LRT was developed to extend the reach of the MRT network closer to residents with stations situated within the Choa Chu Kang and Bukit Panjang neighbourhood, connecting to the heavy-rail North South Line and Downtown Lines.
 It also complements existing trunk and feeder bus services within the two estates.

-In addition, Service A (via Senja) will be adjusted to operate only during Weekday Peak Hours, except Public Holidays (Start of Service – 9.00 am & 5.00 pm – 8.00 pm) from 1 December 2019.
+In addition, Service A (via Senja) was adjusted to operate only during Weekday Peak Hours, except Public Holidays (Start of Service – 9.00 am & 5.00 pm – 8.00 pm) from 1 December 2019.

 Train Services